mifumagalli/mypython/ifu/README_muse_pipeline.md

-This set of utilities produces a final cube with illumination correction and skysubtraction that is optimised for cubes that are relatively empty in terms of continuum sources, but that may have extended emission lines filling a good fraction of the field of view.
+This set of utilities produces a final cube with illumination correction and skysubtraction that is optimised for cubes that are relatively empty in terms of continuum sources, but that may have faint extended emission lines filling a good fraction of the field of view.

 Sky surbtraction is performed with the public ZAP package